yudai-tiny-developer/yudai-tiny-developer/README.md

-Software development is my hobby, not my job.
 I have no intention of charging money for the use of the product, displaying advertisements, or soliciting donations.
-Instead, I do not intend to assume any responsibility for the product whatsoever.